 - 10. The additional landfill gas (LFG) wells shown on drawing 12547621-C501 must: - a.
 Be installed progressively as the placement of waste occurs in each stage, and no later than 2 years following the final acceptance of waste at the landfill; and - b.
 Meet the minimum requirements of the WasteMINZ Technical Guidelines for Disposal to Land 2022 for a class 1 landfill. - 11.
-Any LFG extraction wells must be connected to the gas extraction system as soon as practicable.
+Any LFG extraction wells must be connected to the gas extraction system as soon as practicable and in any case not longer than 3 months after placing wastes within the radius of influence of the wells.
 Passive flares with flame arresters within the landfill extent must be allowed to burn the gas venting from the wells prior to connection to the gas extraction system. - 12.
-All LFG extracted from the gas extraction system must be combusted in gas to energy (GTE) engines and/or flares at the Green Island Wastewater Treatment Plant which meet the following requirements: - a.
-LFG engines and/or flares must be provided sufficient for the anticipated rate and quantity of LFG generated by the landfill. - Either the LFG engines or the flares must be operational at all times. - c.
+All LFG extracted from the gas extraction system must be combusted in gas to energy (GTE) engines and/or flares at the Green Island Wastewater Treatment Plant which meet the following requirements: - LFG engines and/or flares must be provided sufficient for the anticipated rate and quantity of LFG generated by the landfill. - b.
+Either the LFG engines or the flares must be operational at all times. - c.
 Any new LFG flare must be designed, installed, maintained, and operated to meet the requirements in Regulations 26 and 27(2) of the Resource Management (National Environmental Standards for Air Quality) Regulations 2004.